Gavin Beavers

-Gavin Lee Beavers (born April 29, 2005) is an American soccer player who plays as a goalkeeper for Major League Soccer club Real Salt Lake.
+Gavin Lee Beavers (born April 29, 2005) is an American professional soccer player who plays as a goalkeeper for Danish Superliga club Brøndby IF.

 Club career

 Beavers is a product of the Real Salt Lake youth academy.
 He made his senior debut for Real Monarchs, Real Salt Lake's USL Championship affiliate, on June 26, 2021, starting in the 1–1 draw.
 At the age of 16, Beavers became the youngest ever goalkeeper in the league's history.
 On September 3, 2021, Beavers signed a professional deal with Real Monarchs.

 On January 12, 2022, Beavers signed a homegrown player contract with Real Salt Lake's first team roster in Major League Soccer.

+On January 22, 2025, Brøndby announced the signing of Beavers on a contract running until June 2028.
+He made his debut for the club on April 18, 2025 in a Danish Superliga match against Nordsjælland, following the suspension of both first- and second-choice goalkeepers Patrick Pentz and Thomas Mikkelsen, who had each received a red card in the previous fixture against FC Copenhagen.
+Beavers kept a clean sheet in a goalless draw.